cybertilla/Tmap/README.md

 # Instructions

-Make sure that ​​python --version returns version 3.8.0 or higher Activate the virtual env with . myenv/bin/activate Install the right version of Flask with pip install -r requirements.txt

 ## Windows
+1. Make sure that ​​python --version returns version 3.8.0 or higher
+2. Activate the virtual env with . myenv/Scripts/activate
+If you get an error type: python -m venv myenv and start over with instruction no 2.
+3. Make sure that you are in the right folder(Tmap-main) and install the right version of Flask and requests with pip install -r requirements.txt
-Start Flask with FLASK_APP=src/app.py , if you use PowerShell run $env:FLASK_APP = "src/app.py"
+4. Start Flask with set FLASK_APP=src/app.py , if you use PowerShell run $env:FLASK_APP = "src/app.py"

 ## Mac/Linux
+1. Make sure that ​​python --version returns version 3.8.0 or higher
+2. Create an virtual enviroment with python3 -m venv myenv
-Activate the virtual env with . myenv/bin/activate
+3. Activate the virtual env with . myenv/bin/activate

-Start Flask with FLASK_APP=app.py
+4. Make sure that you are in the right folder(Tmap-main) and install the right version of Flask and requests with pip install -r requirements.txt
+5. Start Flask with export FLASK_APP=app.py , if you get an error you may have to add Tmap-main folder to you path.
+If so do this command export PATH=”$(pwd):$PATH”

 ## All OS
 Start Flask with flask run

-Open the address from the console outsput and explore T-map!
+Open the address from the console output and explore T-map!